 A recent discussion on the “Friends of the Wirraway” group on Facebook required some sleuthing to identify where and when a photo of 3 Wirraways (shown below) was taken.

 The photo appears on page 23 of Stuart Wilson’s book ‘Wirraway, Boomerang & CA-15 In Australian Service’ but his caption merely reads “A flight of three Wirraways (A20-78, 82 and 101) from an Operational Training Unit.
-All are CA-3, sixty of which were delivered to the RAAF between February and September 1940”.
+All are Mark II aircraft, ordered under the CA-3 contract, sixty of which were delivered to the RAAF between February and September 1940”.
 He doesn’t identify the unit or the date, so that didn’t help.